 One of the top causes of frequent headaches is a temporomandibular joint disorder, also known as TMJ.
 Tension headaches, referred pain headaches and migraines are all related to jaw dysfunction which is one of the causes of TMJ.
 Jaw dysfunction occurs when the jaw is not resting in a proper position which causes your jaw muscles to feel constantly tense therefore causing tension headaches.
 Although it makes sense for you to experience jaw pain from jaw dysfunction, the jaw muscles span all the way up the sides of your head and attach behind your eyes.
 This is why tension headaches are generally located behind the eyes.

 Jaw dysfunction is also related to migraines.
 One of the triggers of migraines is when the trigeminal nerve finds itself under pressure.
 The trigeminal nerve has branches located under the jaw so when the jaw is dysfunctional, it’s common for the nerve to experience pressure and then cause migraines.
-Migraines are also caused when this nerve experiences an overload, usually from an imbalance of the jaw.
+Migraines can also occur when this nerve experiences an overload, usually from an imbalance of the jaw.

 Referred pain headaches are the last type of headaches caused by TMJ.
 Referred pain is when your body experiences pain in a place that is not the source.
 For example, your jaw is the source but the headache is where you experience the actual pain.